LLNL/axom/src/components/common/shroud/docs/introduction.rst

 Requirements
 ------------

+Fortran wrappers are generated as free-form source and require a Fortran 2003 compiler.

-Shroud is written in Python an requires the modules:
+Shroud is written in Python and requires the modules:
   * PyYAML https://pypi.python.org/pypi/PyYAML/3.11
   * Parsley https://pypi.python.org/pypi/Parsley